 Apply to RichmondCC

 At Richmond Community College, we welcome anyone to become a student at our North Carolina community college.
 Whether you’re interested in getting college credit as a high schooler, finishing your adult education or needing an extra certification for your job, we offer plenty of useful programs for our Hamlet and Laurinburg, NC students.
-To get started today, go through the steps of our application process, and feel free to contact the registrar or reach out to us online if you have questions along the way.
+To get started today, go through the steps of our application process.
+If you have questions, call Student Services at (910) 410-1730, or contact us online.

 Our 6-Step Application Process at RichmondCC

 As a part of the application process, official high school transcripts must be sent directly to Richmond Community College.
 Please contact your school to request a transcript.
 RichmondCC’s Admission policy requires submission of an official transcript from all regionally accredited colleges/universities attended from which you would like to receive transfer credit.
 Visit your former institution’s website for information on how to obtain an official transcript.
 Failure to submit all official transcripts will affect admission status, transfer credit and financial aid opportunities.

 If you received your GED, your official scores are required.
 If you received your GED in North Carolina, you must request a transcript.
 Students will not be allowed to register beyond their first semester unless all of the required transcripts are received.